xsynaptic/synaptic-lightroom-presets/readme.md

 Download these presets and copy them to your Lightroom 4+ presets folder.
 If you don't know where it is, try this help file: http://helpx.adobe.com/lightroom/kb/preference-file-locations-lightroom-4.html

-If you are upgrading I would recommend deleting the entire Synaptic Presets folder and reinstalling rather that overwriting files.
-I sometimes delete or rename existing presets or even entire folders.
+If you are upgrading I would strongly recommend deleting the entire Synaptic Presets folder and reinstalling rather that overwriting files.
+I sometimes delete or rename existing presets or even entire folders to improve my workflow.

 If you plan to modify my presets for your own usage but wish to keep updated I would recommend forking this project and learning the ins and outs of GitHub.